Needle felting, the fascinating craft of creating wool fiber designs with needles, has a long and diverse history.

 What materials are commonly used in needle felting?

-The primary material used in needle felting is wool fibers, particularly sheep's wool.
+The primary material used in needle felting is sheep's wool, known for its unique properties like natural crimp and ability to interlock under agitation.
 Other animal fur, such as alpaca and angora, are also used.
 Additionally, synthetic fibers and blended fibers can be incorporated to achieve different textures and properties.

 How has needle felting evolved over time?